-And it soared when they learned the Diabetes Center for Children (DCC) has counseled several teen patients who were competitive rowers, just like their son, Henry.
+And it soared when they learned the Diabetes Center has counseled several teen patients who were competitive rowers, just like their son, Henry.

-Decades of experience and a large volume of patients have given the DCC staff a broad knowledge and hundreds of specific real-life scenarios they can draw upon to help patients.
+Decades of experience and a large volume of patients have given the Diabetes Center staff a broad knowledge and hundreds of specific real-life scenarios they can draw upon to help patients.
 Especially patients like Henry who want to participate in sports at a high level.

 “I tend to be less of a risk-taker,” says Beth Goodhart, Henry’s mother.
 “I wanted Henry to have a normal life, but I tended to hold back.”